Difference Between Engineered Hardwood And Solid Hardwood Flooring References

 Engineered Wood vs Solid HardwoodSource: www.flooringinc.com

 The simple difference between engineered and solid wood flooring lies underneath the surface you see on the top of the plank.
-This means owners have the option to change the.
+You’re still getting real hardwood.